google/WebFundamentals/src/content/en/ilt/pwa/e-commerce-lab-1-create-a-service-worker.md

 Then run the following:

-    gulp serve
+    npm run serve

-This runs the "serve" task in __gulpfile.babel.js__ which copies the project files to the appropriate folder, starts a server, and opens the app in the browser.
+This runs the default task in __gulpfile.babel.js__ which copies the project files to the appropriate folder and starts a server.
+Open your browser and navigate to localhost:8080.
 The app is a mock furniture website, "Modern Furniture Store".
 Several furniture items should display on the front page.

 When the app opens, confirm that a service worker is not registered at local host by  [checking developer tools](tools-for-pwa-developers#accesssw).
 If there is a service worker at localhost,  [unregister it](tools-for-pwa-developers#unregister) so it doesn't interfere with the lab.